MuhtasimTanmoy/notebook/distributed/messaging.md

 ### Kafka
 - Dumb broker, Smart consumer Model
-- Kafka does not attempt to track which messages were read by each consumer and only retain unread messages.
+- Kafka does not attempt to track which messages were read by each consumer and only retains unread messages.
 - Rather, Kafka retains all messages for a set amount of time, and consumers are responsible for tracking their location in each log.
 - Kafka uses Zookeeper to do leadership election of Kafka Broker and Topic Partition pairs.
 - Topics are the logical categorization of messages in Kafka model.